Kansai region: History

 Kansai's unique position in Japanese history, plus the lack of damage from wars or natural disasters, has resulted in Kansai region having more UNESCO World Heritage Listings than any other region of Japan.
 The five World Heritage Listings include: Buddhist Monuments in the Hōryū-ji Area, Himeji Castle, Historic Monuments of Ancient Kyoto (Kyoto, Uji and Otsu Cities), Historic Monuments of Ancient Nara, and Sacred Sites and Pilgrimage Routes in the Kii Mountain Range.

 Demographics

-Per Japanese census data, Kansai region much like Keihanshin has experienced a small population increase beginning around 2010.
+Per Japanese census data, Kansai region much like Keihanshin has experienced a small population decline beginning around 2010.